 - a Shakespearean or Jacobean play, lasting no more than one and a half minutes

-- a contemporary (post 1970) play lasting no more than two minutes
+- a contemporary (post 1970) play lasting no more than one and a half minutes

 MA/MFA Theatre Directing

-You are assessed on the basis of your written application, although you will be called for interview or given a telephone or Skype interview.
+You are assessed on the basis of your written application, although you may also be called for an interview in person, by telephone or Skype.

 We also audition and interview internationally in around 10 countries each year, find out the dates, venues and availability of our auditions page.